 At its core CoSA is a mechanism through which the harmful behaviour of the person who has committed a sexual offence is recognised and challenged in an appropriate way.
 Core Members voluntarily disclose information about their past offences and share information about their risk management plan.

-In the context of Circles of Support and Accountability the principle of safety applies firstly to the external community ensuring that communities are safer places by holding Core Members to account for their behaviour and risk management plans.
+In the context of CoSA the principle of safety applies firstly to the external community ensuring that communities are safer places by holding Core Members to account for their behaviour and risk management plans.
 Secondly Volunteer safety is promoted through voluntary participation, consultation about any types of offences they would not like to volunteer with and strong policies and procedures.
 Core Members safety is supported through voluntary participation and the involvement of professional in the outer circle.